tenders-exposed/elvis-ember/CONTRIBUTING.md

 The web app should restart automatically **if** the Ember server is started at the moment of saving any of the project files.
 If it doesn't, make sure your browser is up to date and behaves properly.

+### Editing a template

+In order to edit the template of any page, you will have to (all steps listed, assuming your node version is already set up – if it isn't, see the section about `nvm` above):

+* `git clone https://github.com/tenders-exposed/elvis-ember && cd elvis-ember`
+* `npm install`
+* `git checkout -b feature/your-new-branch-name`
+* `ember s`
+* edit whatever you want
+* when you are ready to share your work, `git add .`
+* `git commit -m "One short phrase about what you did"`
+* `git push -u origin feature/your-new-branch-name`
+* then on GitHub, open a new Pull Request, comparing `develop` branch with your own

 ## Communication